Become an AmeriCorps VISTA member

 Want to join a team that is mission-driven, mission focused, people-centered, and works to develop your skills as a professional?
 AmeriCorps VISTA and Habitat Texas might be the answer!

-We have positions beginning in the fall 2017 in marketing, veterans engagement, data analytics, policy development, journalism, website development, grant writing, fundraising, and more.
+We have positions beginning in July 2018 in marketing, veterans engagement, data analytics, policy development, journalism, website development, grant writing, fundraising, and more.
 This is a great opportunity to serve while gaining experience for careers in nonprofits, government, or business.

 Members will be located primarily in the Austin area with satellite placement in Killeen, Longview, Abilene, Houston, and Waco.
 Good team spirit, writing, and organizational skills are a must.
 Bachelor’s degree required.
 For more information on VISTA, click here.
 VISTA stipend plus small housing allowance from Habitat.